usethesource/salix/README.md

 ### Subscriptions

-Subscriptions represent events of interest that are not produced by users interacting with the page.
+Subscriptions can be used to listen to events of interest which are not produced by users interacting with the page.
 Examples include incoming data on Web sockets, or timers.
 In Elmer these are represented by the type `Sub` (defined in `gui::Decode`).
-Currently, there's only one: `timeEvery(int interval, Msg(int) time2msg)`.
+Currently, there's only one:

+	timeEvery(int interval, Msg(int) time2msg)

 To be notified of subscriptions, provide a function of type `list[Sub](&T)` (where `&T` represents your model type) to the `subs` keyword parameter of `app`.

 As as example, let's say we'd like to automatically increment our counter every 5 seconds.
 This can be achieved as follows: